HCI reaches R400m settlement with lottery operator Ithuba

 Hosken Consolidated Investments (HCI) and lottery operator Ithuba have called off their court battles after reaching a R400m settlement.

-HCI said the settlement was to the “mutual satisfaction” and that all agreements between the two have been cancelled, and all litigation called off.
+HCI said the settlement is to their “mutual satisfaction” and that all agreements between the two have been cancelled, and all litigation called off.

 In July, after a five-year legal battle, HCI was awarded the right to examine Ithuba’s financial statements.

-Note: This article has been updated with additional comment and financial information.